noriyoshiabe/NASequencer/doc/en/nas.md

 See also [PITCH SENSE](#PITCH SENSE).

 ### PITCH SENSE
-Configs pitch bend range of current channel in a unit of semitone.
+Configures pitch bend range of current channel in a unit of semitone.
 Valid value range is 0 to 24.
 Initial value is 2.